Bukhara State University: History

-It was founded on the basis of the Decree of the President of the Republic of Uzbekistan on March 15, 1992 based on Bukhara Pedagogical Institute which was founded in 1930.
+It was founded on the basis of the Decree of the President of the Republic of Uzbekistan on March 15, 1992 based on the Bukhara Pedagogical Institute which was founded in 1930.

-There are 9 faculties (physics, economics, chemistry, agriculture, art graphics and folk applied art, history, foreign languages, pedagogy and physical culture, Uzbek philology), a social learning center, 50 specialized departments, regional language center, specialized academic lyceum, gymnasium, preparation courses, library (with rare manuscripts and lithographs), botanical garden, planetarium, computing center, test center, university history Archaeological sites, museums, trainings, sports training, sports complexes, educational and educational work clubs (2001).
+There are 9 faculties (physics, economics, chemistry, agriculture, art graphics and folk applied art, history, foreign languages, pedagogy and physical culture, Uzbek philology), a social learning center, 50 specialized departments, a regional language center, a specialized academic lyceum, a gymnasium, preparation courses, a library (with rare manuscripts and lithographs), a botanical garden, a planetarium, computing centers, test centers, university history Archaeological sites, museums, trainings, sports training, sports complexes, educational and educational work clubs (2001).
 There are 23 specializations in the department.
 There are postgraduate, master's and doctorates.
 In the 2000/2001 academic year, more than 5,000 students were trained, 341 teachers, including 1 academician of the Academy of Sciences of Uzbekistan, 28 doctors and professors, 272 candidates of sciences and associate professors.
 There are scientific researches in different areas such as Russia, Italy, Ireland, France, MAP, Poland, Germany and the United States.
 Since its inception, the University has trained more than 25,000 professionals (2001).Future Doctor Education Services is Portal For Admission in Bukhara State University for Foreigner Students.